MISSISSIPPI CODE TITLE 45.

 (6) A person required to register under this chapter who commits any act

-in the county in which the act or omission was committed, the county of the
+omission in the county in which the act or omission was committed, the county

-last registered address of the sex offender, the county in which the conviction
+of the last registered address of the sex offender, the county in which the

-occurred for the offense or offenses that meet the criteria requiring the
+conviction occurred for the offense or offenses that meet the criteria

-person to register, or in the county in which he was designated a sex offender.
+requiring the person to register, the county in which he was designated a sex

 (7) The Commissioner of Public Safety or his authorized agent shall